ShikharPandey0170/library-management-system/README.md

 ---

+## How the System Works

+1. The program starts from `main.py`.
+2. `main.py` calls the database setup function from `database.py`.
+3. The database and required tables are created automatically if they do not already exist.
+4. The user selects an option from the CLI menu.
+5. Based on the selected option:

+   * Book operations are handled by `book_functions.py`
+   * Member operations are handled by `member_functions.py`
+   * Borrowing and return operations are handled by `borrow_functions.py`
+6. Data is stored permanently in the MySQL database.

+---

 ## Sample Learning Outcomes

 This project demonstrates:

-* Python Functions
+* Python functions
+* Modular programming
-* MySQL Database Design
+* MySQL database design
-* CRUD Operations
+* CRUD operations
-* SQL Joins
+* SQL JOIN operations
-* Foreign Keys
+* Foreign key relationships
-* Exception Handling
-* Database Connectivity using PyMySQL
+* Database connectivity using PyMySQL
-* Menu-Driven CLI Development
+* Menu-driven CLI development
+* Basic exception handling
+* Collaborative GitHub workflow

 ---

 ## Future Improvements

-* Login and Authentication System
+* Login and authentication system
+* Admin and librarian roles
-* Fine Calculation for Late Returns
+* Fine calculation for late returns
-* Due Date Tracking
+* Due date tracking
-* Book Availability Reports
+* Book availability reports
-* Input Validation Enhancements
+* Better input validation
+* Prevent deletion of books or members with borrowing history
+* Prevent duplicate return of the same borrow record
+* Handle invalid book IDs, member IDs, and record IDs safely
-* Export Records to CSV
+* Export borrow records to CSV
-* Modular File Structure
+* Search books by genre
-* Graphical User Interface (GUI)
+* Graphical User Interface using Tkinter
+* Web version using Flask or Django

 ---

-## Author
+## Authors

-Shikhar Pandey
+* Shikhar Pandey
-Prisha Gupta
+* Prisha Gupta

-Project developed collaboratively using Python and MYSQL.
+Project developed collaboratively using **Python** and **MySQL**.